 Scorpio Bulkers Inc. Announces the Sale of a Kamsarmax Vessel

-Scorpio Bulkers, Inc. announced that the Company has entered into an agreement with an unaffiliated third party to sell the SBI Sousta, a 2016 built non-scrubber-fitted Kamsarmax vessel, for approximately $18.5 million.
+Scorpio Bulkers, Inc. announced today that the Company has entered into an agreement with an unaffiliated third party to sell the SBI Conga, a Kamsarmax vessel built in 2015, for $18.4 million.
 Delivery of the vessel is expected to take place in the fourth quarter of 2020.

-The sale is expected to generate additional liquidity of approximately $5.2 million.
-In addition, the Company will save approximately $1.0 million in budgeted drydocking costs during the fourth quarter of 2020.
+Scorpio Bulkers Inc. is a provider of marine transportation of dry bulk commodities, and is investing in the next generation of wind turbine installation vessels.
+Upon the completion of the announced sales of two vessels, Scorpio Bulkers Inc. will have an operating fleet of 51 vessels consisting of 46 wholly-owned or finance leased drybulk vessels (including 13 Kamsarmax vessels and 33 Ultramax vessels), and five time chartered-in Kamsarmax vessels.
+In addition to its dry bulk fleet, the Company has signed a letter of intent to enter into a shipbuilding contract with Daewoo Shipbuilding and Marine Engineering Inc. to build a wind turbine installation vessel to be delivered in 2023, with options to build three further similar vessels.
+The Company’s owned and finance leased fleet will have a total carrying capacity of approximately 3.1 million dwt and all of the Company’s owned and finance leased vessels will have carrying capacities of greater than 60,000 dwt.